 - 1. Enjoy a direct voice in the state legislative process. - 2.
 Have a voice in Washington, DC through the National Grange. - 3.
 Travel benefits (rental cars, hotel discounts, etc.) - 4.
 Availability of dozens of college scholarships. - 5.
-Access to numerous State Grange social activities. - 6.
-Grange camper clubs statewide. - Ability to participate in community service in virtually every community. - 8.
-Support of leadership development activities for youth. - Enable an active Junior Grange or 1+ program for children. - 10.
+Access to numerous State Grange social activities. - Grange camper clubs statewide. - 7.
+Ability to participate in community service in virtually every community. - Support of leadership development activities for youth. - 9.
+Enable an active Junior Grange or 1+ program for children. - 10.
 Educational programs for children, youth, and adults. - 11.
 Support for community, county, and regional fairs. - 12.
 Availability of leadership opportunities. - 13.
 Active promotion of initiatives to benefit the state's agricultural industry and rural Washington. - 14.
 Numerous contests and hobby activities. - 15.
-Auto, farm and home insurance available through the Grange Insurance Group. - 16.
-Development of Grange Youth programs at fairs across the state. - 17.
-Opportunity to make new friends. - 18.
-Subscription to the Washington State Grange News.
+Accidental death and dismemberment insurance policy through American Income Life Insurance.. - 16.
+Development of Grange Youth programs at fairs across the state.

-- 19. Pride of belonging to a 157-year old organization with a distinctive pro-active history. - 20.
+- 17. Opportunity to make new friends. - 18.
+Subscription to the Washington State Grange News. - 19.
+Pride of belonging to a 158year old organization with a distinctive pro-active history. - 20.
 The opportunity to improve each community across our state.